mholtzscher/mholtzscher-site-hugo/content/post/syllables.md

 ### Maybe Someone Has Already Done This?

 I started my search by looking for a list of words and their syllable counts hoping someone had compiled a database for me.
 The closest thing I found was the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
-However, this database shows the phenomes for the words rather than syllables.
-In some cases the phenomes align with syllables but this is not always the case.
+However, this database shows the phonemes for the words rather than syllables.
+In some cases the phonemes align with syllables but this is not always the case.
 I then moved on to looking for an algorithm to programmatically count syllables and had mixed luck.
 I found a few very primitive implementations on StackOverflow but most were missing handling for many of English's edge cases.

 ### Syllapy